kleinicke/fast_web_style_transfer/src/tutorial.md

 ## Building the website

-Therefore we use Svelte.
+I decided to use Svelte as a foundation of the website.
 This is a modern framework which can be used to build static websites.
 On their website they describe how to download a demo template version of a Svelte website.
 After downloading and installing the prerequisites, the website using ONNX.js can be build.
 When yarn is installed, the packages of the websites are downloaded and installed when you navigate to the folder of the project in the terminal and enter `yarn`.
 After these are installed you enter `yarn dev` to build the website.
 Afterwards it is available to browse on a given port.
 Whenever you change something in the text file it is almost immediately updated on the website.
 The Svelte project contains of multiple folders.
 Most important are the for this tutorial are the folders `public`, where you can store all files that should be accessed on the website (images, ONNX.js model, …) and `src` which contains the file `App.svelte`.
 In this file, the content of the website is written.
 In the `main` section of the Svelte file a image selector and two canvas where images can be shown are created like this.